From Section 8

 To CEO

 We don't just develop affordable housing.
-We lived it.
+We grew up in it.

 Where it all began — Kansas City, Missouri